practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Scheme/README.md

   (file-exists? filename))
 ```

 With _file-exists?_ I have at least some primitive return value for the calling function for "quality checking".
 At least I was happy to have a little bit more than nothing for the error handling after switching from Racket.
 This can happen, at least at the beginning, when a dialect or language comes "without many batteries included".
-However, I thought it would be a good thing to have something similar to the Racket solution for Gambit and CHICKEN too:
+However, I thought it would be a good thing to have something similar to the Racket solution for the Gambit and CHICKEN versions too:

 - when there's a problem to write _content_ to _filename_, procedure _write_to_file_ should return _#f_ (the false value), and
 - when there was success with writing _content_ to _filename_, procedure _write_to_file_ should return _#t_ (the true value)

-My more functional Gambit solution now looks like this [source code](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/eb7b71b5bc9a718db959ed74ab29dacb6f191ee7/03%20-%20source%20code/02%20-%20functional%20languages/Scheme/Gambit/random_streams_for_perf_stats.scm#L79):
+My more functional Gambit solution now looks like this ([source code](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/eb7b71b5bc9a718db959ed74ab29dacb6f191ee7/03%20-%20source%20code/02%20-%20functional%20languages/Scheme/Gambit/random_streams_for_perf_stats.scm#L79)):

 ```
 (define (write_to_file filename content)